Rann-Studio/ADB-WiFi-Pairing/README.md

 ## Installation
 - Download and install Python 3 from the provided link.
-- Download and install ADB from the provided link.
+- Download ADB from the provided link and add to your system's PATH.
 - Clone or download this repository.

 ## Setup